 Comparative negligence is a defence available under the PLA and the Civil Code (under Article 722 of the Civil Code) (see question 3.1).
-The courts have adopted a proportionality rule under which a portion of damages may be borne by the plaintiff if the defendant is able to prove his comparative negligence claim.
+To mitigate the damages, a defendant may have to pay; the courts have adopted a proportionality rule under which a portion of damages may be borne by the plaintiff if the defendant is able to prove his comparative negligence claim.
 The proportionality rule can go beyond comparing the negligence of the tortfeasor and the victim to reflect the role of, e.g., family members partially at fault in the resulting injury.
-3.7 Are there any examples in your jurisdiction of legislation providing exemptions from product liability in respect of products produced and/or deployed in the context of a public health emergency?